allala0/OrbitControlsZoomToCursor.js/README.md

     // ADDING CONTROLS
     const controls = new OrbitControls(camera, renderer.domElement);
     //IMPORTANT, enabling zooming to cursor
-    controls.zoomToCursor = true;
+    controls.enableZoomToCursor = true;
 <br>
 <b>MapControls</b> example:

     // ADDING CONTROLS
     const controls = new MapControls(camera, renderer.domElement);
     //IMPORTANT, enabling zooming to cursor
-    controls.zoomToCursor = true;
+    controls.enableZoomToCursor = true;
 <br>

-Notice that, to enable zooming to cursor, you need to set <b>zoomToCursor</b> property of controls to true, by default zoomToCursor is set to false, and controls are working identical as original ones from three.js examples.
+Notice that, to enable zooming to cursor, you need to set <b>enableZoomToCursor</b> property of controls to true, by default enableZoomToCursor is set to false, and controls are working identical as original ones from three.js examples.

 <br>
 <h2>Example scene with <b>OrbitControlsZoomToCursor.js</b></h2>